 Navigating in the babelforce manager app

 When you open the manager for the first time, you find our main navigation panel on the left side.
-As you can see in the image below, there are sub-menus that open up on click.
+As you can see in the image below, there are sub-menus that open up with a click.

 In this article, we will explain what you can achieve in which of the sections.
 After you've read through it all you should have an idea where to